 3 hours of college level math or computer science

-Alaska acknowledged bachelor's degrees from out of state institutions, but the Board will want to see that your degree comes from an accredited college or university.
+Alaska acknowledges bachelor's degrees from out of state institutions, but the Board will want to see that your degree comes from an accredited college or university.
 Make sure that your degree is certified by one of the following accreditation agencies:

 - Southern Association of Colleges and Schools